bparth24/dlt_interop/Multisig Relay.md

-**3.1 Multisig Relay**
+# 3.1 Multisig Relay

 * Overview Mechanism*

 This approach uses multiple signatures to verify and authenticate messages.
 Here’s how it works:

 1. **Message Signing:**
-   - A message is created on the source chain and signed by several independent relay nodes, each with a unique public key.
+   * A message is created on the source chain and signed by several independent relay nodes, each with a unique public key.
 These relay nodes are part of a whitelist maintained by the target chain's smart contract.

 2. **Signature Aggregation:**
-   - The signatures from these nodes are aggregated into a single signature payload.
+   * The signatures from these nodes are aggregated into a single signature payload.
 This payload, along with the original message, is sent from the source chain to the target chain.

 3. **Verification:**
-   - On the target chain, the smart contract checks the aggregated signature against the whitelist to ensure it includes valid signatures from the required number of trusted relayers.
+   * On the target chain, the smart contract checks the aggregated signature against the whitelist to ensure it includes valid signatures from the required number of trusted relayers.
 If the verification is successful, the message is deemed authentic and processed.

-*Security Features*
+## Security Features Section

-- **Decentralization:** Multiple validators are involved in signing the message, reducing the risk of a single point of failure.
+* **Decentralization:** Multiple validators are involved in signing the message, reducing the risk of a single point of failure.

-- **Integrity Assurance:** By requiring a threshold number of signatures, multisig relay ensures that only messages with broad consensus are trusted.
+* **Integrity Assurance:** By requiring a threshold number of signatures, multisig relay ensures that only messages with broad consensus are trusted.

-- **Availability:** The approach provides higher availability and robustness against attacks, as it relies on multiple independent nodes.
+* **Availability:** The approach provides higher availability and robustness against attacks, as it relies on multiple independent nodes.

-*Example*
+## Analogy

 Think of it like a secure bank transaction that requires approval from multiple managers before it can be processed.
 Each manager signs off on the transaction, and only if all signatures are valid does the transaction go through.